Factors affecting software development costs

 -

-Pay attention to documentation and specifications as this will reduce software development costs further down the road.
+Pay attention to documentation and specifications, as this will reduce software development costs further down the road.
 Also, having a well-documented solution will make it easier to implement changes.

 -